Jeannine N. Washington, MMFT

 Leading with compassion, respect and sincere interest in your unique experiences, I bring empathy, an open mind, and sound clinical expertise.

 This reality drives my passion to decrease stigma while breaking generational and systemic barriers.
 There is space for truth, healing and hope.
-I’m here to fight for my family and yours.
+I’m here…fighting for my family and yours.

-Jeannine is a therapist, advocate, and straight-shooter who has spent over 18 years working with at-risk youth, families, and BIPOC communities too often overlooked by the system.
-Her career began in the State of Michigan Department of Human Services, continued with the Texas Department of Child and Family Services, and later with the Houston Independent School District—giving her a front-line view of the challenges people face and the gaps in mental health care access.
+Jeannine is a therapist, advocate, and straight-shooter who has spent over 18 years working with at-risk youth, families, and communities of Black and Indigenous People of Color (BIPOC) too often overlooked by the system.
+Her career began in the State of Michigan Department of Human Services, continued with the Texas Department of Family and Protective Services, and later with the Houston Independent School District—giving her a front-line view of the challenges people face and the gaps in mental health care access.

 “The best way to find yourself is to lose yourself in the service of others” ~Mahatma Gandhi